ovh/docs/pages/platform/logs-data-platform/elastalert/guide.fr-fr.md

 ## Launch ElastAlert

-To launch ElastAlert, use the following command :
+To launch ElastAlert, use the following command:

 ```shell-session
 $ elastalert --config config.yml